ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 METplus Verification Suite
 =============================

 The Model Evaluation Tools (MET) package is a set of statistical verification tools developed by the `Developmental Testbed Center <https://dtcenter.org/>`__ (DTC) for use by the :term:`NWP` community to help them assess and evaluate the performance of numerical weather predictions.
 MET is the core component of the enhanced METplus verification framework.
 The suite also includes the associated database and display systems called METviewer and METexpress.
+The `EMC_verif-global <https://github.com/NOAA-EMC/EMC_verif-global>`__ repository provides a Global Workflow wrapper for running METplus.
 METplus spans a wide range of temporal and spatial scales.
 It is intended to be extensible through additional capabilities developed by the community.
 More details about METplus can be found in :numref:`Chapter %s <MetplusComponent>` and on the `METplus website <https://dtcenter.org/community-code/metplus>`__.

 Visualization Example
 =======================